SHELTER BAY MARINA, PANAMA

 The last time Emma Louise was hauled out was in Nova Scotia in August of 2013.
 With Sheryl needing a new hip we decided to leave the boat at Shelter Bay Marina for most of 2015.
-She was hauled out in early March and placed in the marina’s secure storage facility.
+She (the boat not Sheryl!) was hauled out in early March and placed in the marina’s secure storage facility.
 Prior to haul out we had removed pretty much everything we reasonably could from the upper deck and stowed it below.
 This included all canvas with the exception of the sprayhood which we planned to replace anyway on our return.
 The wind generator was turned off and the batteries left to trickle charge from the solar panels.
 We rented a dehumidifier from the yard and this proved to be very well worth the money, about $45 per month.

 Things I didn’t do and should have:

 Not many actually but a couple of key things.
 Remove all batteries from all devices, torches (flashlights for my American readers), remote controls, etc. I don’t think we had one working torch when we got back on board and the DVD remote control was toast.
 Leakproof batteries?
 Not in 50C temperatures, which I’m sure the inside of the boat would have been at times.

 Despite stowing the dinghy outboard motor inside the boat, the clamps in the mounting bracket seized (steel threads in Aluminium).
 A simple application of grease prior to stowing would have prevented this.

 Otherwise everything else was fine, apart from the cockroaches.
 We had an infestation.
 I don’t know if removing all food not in tins, jars or plastic containers would have helped but they had managed to chew into an unopened bag of rice.
 It took us about six weeks to get rid of them all.
 Three months after re-launch I am reasonably sure they are all gone.